 Deferments will be granted for up to 60 days form the first day of the semester but not beyond 10 days before the end of the term to which the fees apply.

 Financial Aid Refund Process:

 The Financial Aid Office applies financial aid funds to pay tuition and fees.
 If additional funds remain after the payment of tuition, fees and book charges, the student will receive a balance refund check within 14 days of awarding, or within 14 days of the last day of drop/add, whichever occurs last.
-Students will receive their refund through their BankMobile Disbursement Card (BMD).
+Students will receive their select refund preference with BankMobile.